IndigoLuksch/inverse_EM_field_constructor/README.md

 3. subtract the magnetic field produced by the magnet it outputs
 4. repeat this cycle

+## Results

+A ResNet50 model was trained on 60000 data points (cuboidal magnets in a 2D plane).

+*Results from first attempt:*

+- x position - MAE: 0.056974%
+- y position - MAE: 0.060769%
+- dimension a - MAE: 3.277711%
+- dimension b - MAE: 3.313051%
+- Mx magnetization - MAE: 11.773726%
+- My magnetization - MAE: 11.723697%

+(The script was containerised using Docker and ready to run in Google Cloud, but GPUs were unavailable so I ended up running it locally but storing the dataset in Google Cloud.)

 ## Files

 [E_field_notebook](1_initial_attempt/E_field_notebook.ipynb) notebook contains initial attempts create a convolutional NN for an electric field